 Enjoy our collection of our readers’ favorite jokes for senior citizens in our favorite senior jokes book.
-You may want to check out our Best Senior Jokes Book or check out our complete list of funny jokes for seniors including nursing home jokes, old age jokes, and good old people jokes.
+You may want to check out our Best Senior Jokes Book or check out our complete list of funny jokes for seniors including nursing home jokes, old-age jokes, 60 year old jokes, and good old people jokes.
 Feeling silly?
 Need more senior humor?
 Then head over to our Corny Senior Joke Book and our Best New Jokes Compilation: Mostly Old Jokes.

 Remember: A Smile is the first step to Peace.

 At age 4 success is…not peeing in your pants.